13 of the most breathtaking places to visit in Europe

 The stuff of postcards and travel brochures, Hallstatt is a charming UNESCO-listed alpine village on the shore of Lake Hallstatt.

 The scene is like something from a fairy tale, with colourful timber houses, cobbled streets, tree-covered mountains, and the shimmering lake, Hallstätter See.
-It’s even rumoured that Hallstatt inspired the setting of the main village, Arendelle, in Disney’s Frozen.
+It’s rumoured that Hallstatt inspired the setting of the main village, Arendelle, in Disney’s Frozen.

 The attractions are equally spectacular.
 Be sure to visit the ancient Salt Mine (Salzwelten Hallstatt) with its underground slide and salt lake boat ride, the impressive Glacier Garden, and the Beinhaus (bone house).